Retired Senior and Volunteers

-- Serve in the communities of Prince George’s County and
+Serve in the communities of Prince George’s County

 Some of the program benefits are:

-Foster Grandparents work in schools, hospitals, drug treatment centers, jails and day care centers.
-Foster Grandparents volunteer their time to help children who are being abused or uncared for by their mothers, help troubled teenagers and young mothers care for premature infants and children with physical disabilities.
-Foster Grandparents offer one-on-one, daily attention that helps young people grow, gain self-confidence and become productive members of our communities.
+Foster grandparents volunteer their time to help children who are being abused or uncared for by their mothers, help troubled teenagers and young mothers care for premature infants and children with disabilities.
+Foster grandparents offer one-on-one, daily attention that helps young people grow, gain self confidence, and become productive members of society.

-The Telephone Reassurance Program utilizes senior volunteers serving through the Retired and Senior Volunteer Program (RSVP) to place daily reassuring phone calls - Monday through Friday - to homebound and isolated seniors within Prince George's County.
-The goal of the program is to eliminate some of the concerns facing seniors who live alone, thereby assisting them to remain independent.
-The program provides the opportunity to socialize by telephone with someone who cares.
-It allows individuals to keep in contact with their community and helps decrease the feelings of loneliness and isolation.
-It also provides added peace of mind to relatives who live out of town, or who are unable to contact their family member on a regular basis.
-For more information, please call (301) 265-8450.
+The Telephone Reassurance Program recruits volunteers from the community, senior centers, and other volunteer programs to place daily reassuring telephone calls to older adults within Prince George's County.
+The goal of the program is to eliminate some of the concerns facing homebound seniors who live alone, thereby reducing social isolation.
+The program provides the opportunity for senior citizens to connect by telephone with a friendly voice.
+This allows homebound individuals to stay in contact with their community. thus helping to decrease the feelings of loneliness and isolation.
+The program also provides added peace of mind for relatives who live out of town.

 To enroll with the Telephone Reassurance Program, an individual must: